 I gratefully got my hands on one of those cookbooks and included it in my huge 3-ring-binder cookbook of go-to family recipes.
-I’ve made Marge Currin’s Calico Baked Beans from that cookbook before, and I’ve tried several other recipes, but I never was brave enough to try Baked Onions before last week!
+I’ve made Marge Currin’s Calico Baked Beans from that cookbook before.
+I’ve even tried several other recipes.
+But I never was brave enough to try Baked Onions before last week!

 This recipe was SO good.
-I had two huge servings of it and everyone else that I asked thought it was exceptionally good as well.
+I had two huge servings of it.
+Everyone else that I asked thought it was exceptionally good as well.
 I certainly never would have thought so, but it was.
 When Marge wrote the directions for this recipe she didn’t include measurements for the onions, potato chips or cheese.
 It was more of an eyeball it kind of thing and wing it.
 I’ve listed the ingredients as I used them so you could have a more precise recipe.

 One of the things that’s so nice about Baked Onions is it only has six ingredients.
 It’s very E-A-S-Y to make.
 If you need simple and quick this recipe sure accomplishes that.
 It takes 5 minutes to get it ready for the oven and then you can move on to preparing other things for your evening meal.

 If you have a bumper crop of onions this is a very satisfying way to use them up.
-If you can find Vidalia onions they are the best to use because they’re a sweet onion, otherwise, find the largest white onions you can find.
+If you can find Vidalia onions they are the best to use because they’re a sweet onion.
+Otherwise, find the largest white onions possible.
 Mine were whoppers – like one-two pounds a piece!

 I hope you’re braver than me and not wait 20 years before trying this fantastic recipe.
 You and your company will love Baked Onions.
 This is really comfort food and a great side dish for Apricot Glazed Ham which I served it with, or entrees like Parmesan Crusted Chicken.
 Marge always said this recipe went really well with barbecue – like BBQ Brisket, Rodger’s BBQ Meatloaf, Oven Barbecued Chicken with Biscuits.
 Regardless of what you serve it with you are sure to love this recipe once you try it, too.